 After a night out in Glasgow, 24-year-old Jamie Ather awoke to discover he’d booked a ticket to Rio.
 Instead of bemoaning his drunken mistake, he decided to create an amazing trip.
 The lesson?
-“Sometimes you’ve gotta just go with it”, say Buzzfeed.
+“Sometimes you’ve gotta just go with it”, say Buzzfeed Dropdown content.

-If you need another reminder that relying on your satnav is a bad idea, this story is it.
-A group of Belgian football fans went more than 200 miles off-course on their way to the Euro qualifier, ending up in South Yorkshire rather than Cardiff.
+If you need another reminder that relying on your satnav is a bad idea, this story Dropdown content is it.
+A group of Belgian football fans went more than 200 miles off-course on their way to a Euro qualifier, ending up in South Yorkshire rather than Cardiff.

-It’s not often the phrase “smelly poo” appears in a BBC headline.
+It’s not often the phrase “smelly poo” appears in a BBC headline Dropdown content.
 But apparently it was just that which led to the diversion of a British Airways flight in March, causing it to turn around just 30 minutes into a flight from Heathrow to Dubai.

 After spotting Bill Murray in a bar in Charleston, South Carolina, E.J.
 Rumpke’s friends decided he’d be the perfect special guest to deliver some advice to the groom-to-be.
 Although the star initially brushed them off, he later decided to crash the party to deliver some sage pre-wedding advice.

 Seatbelts fastened.
 Doors to manual.
 Engines running.
 These are the pre-flight checks we’re all used to – but this pilot discovered he needed to make one more, managing to miss a crafty feline who decided to stowaway onboard.
-Luckily both cat and pilot landed safely, leading to this fantastic video.
+Luckily both cat and pilot landed safely, leading to this fantastic video Dropdown content.